| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 what produces the lateral force needed to change the path of

+the car.
 When the front tires respond to steering input with a slip

 angle and begin to develop lateral forces, the front of the car